pythoninchemistry/pythoninchemistry.github.io/lessons/basics/write_run_python.md

 ![Window with input box for text.](images/code_filename.png)

 VS code will then ask you where to save this file, select an appropriate directory.
-This will be your *work folder*
+This will be your *work folder*.

- VS code might ask to install a Python extension, if it does **agree to this**.
-Once the extension is installed it will ask you to choose the Python intepreter, **choose the one you wish to use**
+ VS code might ask to install a Python extension - if it does, **agree to this**.
+Once the extension is installed it will ask you to choose the Python intepreter, **choose the one you wish to use**.
+This will depend on what you have installed.
 ![Window with text Select Python Interpreter](images/code_choose_int.png)

 Enter the code in the text window